GustavoViniciusdeMorais/Hacking_Studies/tutorials/ssh_add_key.md

 echo "ssh key" >> /root/.ssh/authorized_keys
 ```
 # With server control
+The server owner has to create the user account and give it bash access.
 #### At server:
 ```bash
 useradd -g root -s /bin/bash gustavo